 \subsection{Problem Formulation}

-Given an input video sequence, unsupervised VOS model aims to predict segmentation masks of a salient object.
-Following recent approaches, we generate optical flow maps using a pre-trained optical flow estimation model and use the extracted motion cues in addition to appearance cues.
-Note that 2-channel motion vectors are converted to 3-channel RGB values before feature embedding.
-Similar to existing two-stream methods, such as MATNet~\cite{MATNet} and FSNet~\cite{FSNet}, input video is processed frame-by-frame in our method.
-When inferring $i$-th frame segmentation mask, only $i$-th frame RGB image and $i$-th frame optical flow map are used.
+Given an input video sequence, an unsupervised VOS model aims to predict segmentation masks for the salient object.
+Following recent methods, we generate optical flow maps using a pre-trained optical flow estimation model and utilize these motion cues alongside appearance cues.
+Note that the 2-channel motion vectors are converted to 3-channel RGB values prior to feature embedding.
+Similar to existing two-stream methods, such as MATNet~\cite{MATNet} and FSNet~\cite{FSNet}, our approach processes the video frame-by-frame.
+For inferring the segmentation mask of the $i$-th frame, only the $i$-th frame's RGB image and optical flow map are used.